-5. "Transparency" means of a minimum percentage of that portion of a street-facing exterior wall, which is between 2 feet to 12 feet above the sidewalk grade, which is visually open to the building interior, including untinted, unfrosted, and nonreflective windows, doorways and other openings.
-Walkways, driveways, paseos and plazas are omitted from the calculation.

-6. "Open Space" means any open-air space which is designed for specific recreational - purposes, including active and passive activities.
+- 4. Publicly accessible open spaces, such as paseos or plazas, shall be exempt from the calculation. - 5.
+"Transparency" means of a minimum percentage of that portion of a street-facing exterior wall, which is between 2 feet and 12 feet above the sidewalk grade, which is visually open to the building interior, including untinted, unfrosted, and non-reflective windows, doorways and other openings.
+Walkways, driveways, paseos and plazas are omitted from the calculation. - 6.
+"Open Space" means any open-air space which is designed for specific recreational purposes, including active and passive activities.
 Open space includes yards (except the required front yard setback), courtyards, balconies, decks, porches, roof decks and patios.
-Open space does not include driveways, aisles, parking spaces or side or rear yards less than eight feet (8') in width or front setback areas.
+Open space does not include driveways, aisles, parking spaces, or side or rear yards less than 8 feet in width or front setback areas.

-Use Limitation, Height, Streetwall, and Open Space Requirements
+Figure 17.26.040(B) Use Limitation, Height, Streetwall, and Open Space Requirements